malor/bhtt/README.md

 ![build status](https://github.com/malor/bhtt/actions/workflows/tests.yaml/badge.svg)

-The Ben-Haim/Tom-Tov (BHTT) streaming histogram sketch implementation (<http://www.jmlr.org/papers/volume11/ben-haim10a/ben-haim10a.pdf>).
+Ben-Haim/Tom-Tov (BHTT) streaming histogram sketch implementation (<http://www.jmlr.org/papers/volume11/ben-haim10a/ben-haim10a.pdf>).

 A BHTT histogram is an ordered list of bins that is a compact